silverleaves conservation association

 Become a Member Today!

-The Silverleaves CA relies on members like you to do all the great work that it has done and will continue to do.
-Please sign up today, it's great value.
-All members receive:
+Silverleaves Conservation Association relies on members to contribute to all the great work that it has done and will continue to do.

-- 4 newsletters per year
+- 4 newsletters per year by email or post

 - invitations to all Silverleaves CA events

-Follow these easy steps to making Silverleaves better for everyone!
+Follow these easy steps to making SILVERLEAVES better for everyone!

 • Remove weeds.
 Rid your property of weeds such as Agapanthus, Cape Ivy, Bridal Creeper and Myrtle Leaf Milkwort.
 These weeds can escape into the surrounding bushland and compete with native vegetation destroying wildlife homes.
 You can find out more by searching ‘weeds’ at www.basscoast.vic.gov.au

 • Protect foreshore vegetation.
+Keep to designated public walkways to the beach rather than create your own through the vegeation.
 Native foreshore vegetation is a natural barrier against erosion and provides a home and green corridor for birds and wildlife.
 Please note: It is illegal to remove foreshore vegetation.
-Report any illegal removal of vegetation to the Bass Coast Shire Council.
-1300 226 278.

 • Remove Rubbish.
 Keep the beach clean by picking up any rubbish you find – this can be dangerous to wildlife through ingestion and/or entanglement often followed by a painful death.